maslovw/BilboT/README.md

 2. Identify individual items and their prices
 3. Recognize store names and payment methods
 4. Structure the data for easy retrieval
+5. Optionally crop and deskew receipts before analysis for improved OCR

 The AI processing happens automatically when you send a receipt image.
 The structured data is then stored in the database for future reference.
 If you select the ChatGPT backend, ensure the `OPENAI_API_KEY` environment variable is set.
 You can test the processor directly with: